How to take collagen powder effectively

 While it doesn’t matter in terms of its effectiveness, if you’re new to collagen you might wish to build up your dose gradually by splitting the dose throughout the day.

 Collagen is, after all, a protein.
 And too much protein all at once before your body’s had a chance to get used to it can lead to bloating, so it can be a good idea to start off easy.
 Try one serving in the morning with your coffee and one in the afternoon with your tea.

 The extra protein may make you feel thirstier than usual, so always have a bottle of water handy.

 Is there anything you can do to make collagen powder work more effectively?

-If you really wanted to give your collagen powder a helping hand you could try to cut down on sugar in your diet.
+If you really want to give your collagen powder a helping hand you could try cutting down on sugar in your diet.
 Sugar is known to damage collagen in a process called ‘glycation’.
 When you eat something sweet, the excess sugar is attached to the fats and proteins in the skin, producing enzymes that weaken both the collagen and its elastin fibres.